estark37/estark37.github.io/publications.markdown

-I've served on program committees for [USENIX Security 2018](https://www.usenix.org/conference/usenixsecurity18), [IEEE Symposium on Security and Privacy 2020](https://www.ieee-security.org/TC/SP2020/), and [The Web Conference 2020](https://www2020.thewebconf.org/).
-I co-chaired the [USENIX HotSec 2019](https://www.usenix.org/conference/hotsec19) workshop, and will be co-chairing again in 2020.
+I've served on program committees for [USENIX Security 2018](https://www.usenix.org/conference/usenixsecurity18), [IEEE Symposium on Security and Privacy 2020](https://www.ieee-security.org/TC/SP2020/) and [2021](https://www.ieee-security.org/TC/SP2021/), and [The Web Conference 2020](https://www2020.thewebconf.org/).
+I co-chaired the [USENIX HotSec 2019](https://www.usenix.org/conference/hotsec19) workshop, and will be co-chairing again in 2021.